-This interactive presentation contains the latest oil & gas production data from 6268 selected horizontal wells in the Niobrara region (Colorado & Wyoming) through March.
+This interactive presentation contains the latest oil & gas production data through January, from all 7,658 horizontal wells that started production in the Niobrara region (Colorado & Wyoming) since 2009/2010.

 The ‘Advanced Insights’ presentation is displayed below: